Take a Picture of the Moon (Digital or Not)

 Obviously, size matters.
 While 200 mm seems to be a reasonable minimum, the bigger the better.
 A few digital cameras have really long zooms (some models from Sony and Olympus go up to 400 mm equivalent), sometimes even with image stabilization to avoid handheld camera shake — these can be used to shoot Moon pictures right out of the box.

-With a film camera, or a digital SLR, use a teleconverter to get a 2x to 3x gain in the focal length.
-For non-SLR digital cameras you may be able to find a telephoto lens attachment providing such a gain, provided your camera accepts such attachments (most of the better ones do).
-Of course, SLRs (except for the E-10 and E-20 from Olympus, no longer being made) allow you to use any long lens you can fit on them, whether made for a digital model or not.
+With a film camera, or a digital SLR, you may use a teleconverter to get a 2× gain in the focal length.
+For non-SLR digital cameras you may be able to find a telephoto lens attachment providing such a gain, provided your camera accepts such attachments (many do).
+Of course, most of digital SLRs allow you to use any long lens you can fit on them, whether made for a digital model or not. <=p> Because, even with a long lens, the Moon fills just a fraction of the frame, you will usually want to crop the picture significantly.
+This works better if you have lots of pixels to start with.
+A twenty-megapixel camera will make it easier than a five-megapixel one.
+The lens, however, has to be good enough to fill these pixels with detail.
+Some "superzoom" cameras boast high pixel counts (above 20 MP), but their integrated lenses may have quite low resolution, especially at the long end.
+This will result in smooth (no pixelization) but fuzzy cropped images.

 Using legacy lenses on digital SLRs